2,377 total views, 1 views today

 Unsurprisingly, the results showed that the more mothers were exposed to IPV during pregnancy the worse they suffered depression, PTSD and anxiety symptoms.
 However, the way this affected the children of abused mothers differed from many other studies.

 ‘The interviewed children showed lesser psychiatric consequences of prenatal stress than reported repeatedly from less violent populations,’ says Dr Nätt.
 ‘Our results will, of course, need further validation since they are based on only one Brazilian cohort.
-But in this cohort, we were able to replicate other studies showing that children experiencing maternal IPV after being born have more psychiatric problems.
+But in this cohort, we were able to replicate other studies showing that children experiencing maternal IPV after being born [to] have more psychiatric problems.
 Only when maternal IPV occurred both during and after pregnancy these psychiatric problems were less severe.
 Thus, the prenatal component seems to have played a role here.’

 DNA methylation might mediate adaptation of the stress response in early development